Great Escarpment, Southern Africa

 The Great Escarpment is a major topographical feature in Africa that consists of steep slopes from the high central Southern African plateau downward in the direction of the oceans that surround southern Africa on three sides.
 While it lies predominantly within the borders of South Africa, in the east the escarpment extends northward to form the border between Mozambique and Zimbabwe, continuing on beyond the Zambezi river valley to form the Muchinga Escarpment in eastern Zambia.
 In the west, it extends northward into Namibia and Angola.
+It is the combination of this escarpment and the aridity of Southern Africa that leads to the lack of navigable rivers in South Africa.

 Different names are applied to different stretches of the Great Escarpment, the most well-known section being the Drakensberg (diagram on the right).
-The Schwarzrand and edge of the Khomas Highland in Namibia, as well as, the Serra da Chela in Angola, are also well-known names.
+The Schwarzrand and edge of the Khomas Highland in Namibia, as well as the Serra da Chela in Angola, are also well-known names.

 Geological origins

 About 180 million years ago, a mantle plume under southern Gondwana caused bulging of the continental crust in the area that would later become southern Africa.
 Within 10–20 million years, rift valleys formed on either side of the central bulge and flooded to become the proto-Atlantic Ocean and proto-Indian Ocean more or less along the present southern African coastline and separating the Southern Cape from the Falkland Plateau.
 The stepped, steep walls of these rift valleys formed escarpments that surrounded the newly formed Southern African subcontinent.

 During the past 20 million years, southern Africa has experienced further massive uplifting, especially in the east, with the result that most of the plateau lies above 1000 m despite extensive erosion.
 The plateau is tilted such that it is highest in the east and slopes gently downward toward the west and south.
 Typically, the elevation of the edge of the eastern escarpments is in excess of 2000 m.
 It reaches its highest point of over 3000 m where the escarpment forms part of the international border between Lesotho and the South African province of KwaZulu-Natal.

 With the widening of the Atlantic, Indian, and Southern oceans, southern Africa became tectonically quiescent.
 Earthquakes rarely occur in the region, and there has been no volcanic or orogenic activity for approximately 50 million years.
 An almost uninterrupted period of erosion continues to the present, removing layers many kilometers thick from the surface of the plateau and moving the present position of the escarpment approximately 150 km inland from the original fault lines that formed the walls of the rift valley along the coastline during the break-up of Gondwana.
 Consequently, a thick layer of marine sediment was deposited onto the continental shelf (the lower steps of the original rift valley walls) that surrounds the subcontinent, creating the present-day coastal plain.
 The rate of the erosion of the escarpment in the Drakensberg region is said to average 1.5 m per 1000 years, or 1.5 mm per year.